-The Mexican Insurance and Bonding Companies Law ("Ley de Instituciones de Seguros y Fianzas" "LISF") provides that in order to set up a new insurance company in Mexico, the interested party must file a formal submission with the CNSF including relevant information/documentation of the insurance company to be incorporated, such as financial information, internal operation manuals, corporate governance information and a draft of the proposed by-laws of the company.
+The Mexican Insurance and Bonding Companies Law ("Ley de Instituciones de Seguros y Fianzas", "LISF") provides that in order to set up a new insurance company in Mexico, the interested party must file a formal submission with the CNSF including relevant information/documentation of the insurance company to be incorporated, such as financial information, internal operation manuals, corporate governance information and a draft of the proposed by-laws of the company.
 The submission will be reviewed and approved by the CNSF Board; when approved, the CNSF will issue (and publish in the Mexican Official Gazette) a first preauthorisation document authorising the incorporation of the company as a Mexican stock company before a Notary Public.
-Once the company is incorporated, the interested party must submit the notarised by-laws before the CNSF for its final approval.
-CNSF will issue its final authorisation document preventing the company to start operations within the next 90 days, in which during those 90 days, the CNSF will supervise the start of operations and if the company meets certain conditions to properly operate, CNSF will formally authorise the company to operate as an insurance company.
+Once the company is incorporated, the interested party must submit the notarised by-laws to the CNSF for its final approval.
+The CNSF will issue its final authorisation document preventing the company from starting operations within the following 90 days, in which period the CNSF will supervise the start of operations.
+If the company meets the conditions to properly operate, the CNSF will formally authorise the company to operate as an insurance company.